powderflask/django-nifty-attachments/README.md

 3. if you provide a custom `Meta` options, it is highly recommended you extend the base Meta.

     ```
+    base_model = AbstractAttachment.factory("myapp.Gizmo")
-    class GizmoAttachment(AbstractAttachment.factory("myapp.Gizmo"):
+   class GizmoAttachment(base_model):
         ...
         class Meta(base_model.Meta)
             ...
     ```

-You can also inject custom permissions logic with any class that implements `AttachmentPermissions` Protocol.
+4. You can also inject custom permissions logic with any class that implements `AttachmentPermissions` Protocol.

     ```
     class GizmoPermissions(DefaultAttachmentPermissions):